wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 **Prequisite:**  This topic does not provide instruction for backing up or restoring credentials.
 All credentials are encrypted for security purposes, so they cannot be copied or transferred.
 After the new system has had the storage and configuration files copied over, and the service has started, do the following:

-1. Re-enter the credentials for the system using API calls.
+1. Re-enter the credentials for the operating system using API calls.
 2. After updating, restart the Edge Data Store service.

 The new Edge device will be running as the previous device, and will contain all the data up to the point the previous device went down.